ybrunken/NeuralNetworkTester/README.md

 1. Install Python 3 on your machine

    * **Windows**: Download "Windows x86-64 executable installer" listed under the latest Python 3 version on this website: https://www.python.org/downloads/windows/
    Follow the installation process and make sure that you include pip and that you add Python to the PATH variable during the installation.
-By default these choices are already set.
 You can also find a video explanation on how to install Python 3 on YouTube: https://youtu.be/dX2-V2BocqQ
    * **Ubuntu**: Probably Python 3 is already installed, if not use the following command:
    	 ```
      sudo apt-get install python3